byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-15 debugging-your-VBA-code.md

 - Using the Immediate Window to execute arbitrary code or output the results of some value
 - Setting the next instruction to force VBA to jump to an arbitrary point in your code
 - Viewing the call stack to see how you reached a given spot
-- Breaknig at an arbitrary breakpoint or after an error was thrown
+- Breaking at an arbitrary breakpoint or after an error was thrown